 Applies to US exchange listed stocks, ETFs, and options.
 A $0.65 per contract fee applies for options trades.
 A $6.95 commission applies to trades of over-the-counter (OTC) stocks which includes stocks not listed on a U.S. exchange

-Increased market activity has increased questions.
-Here's how to get answers fast.
+The increased activity in the market has raised several questions.
+Here's how to find answers quickly.

 Apple Inc. Stock Split

 Apple Inc. (AAPL) recently announced a 4-for-1 stock split.
-The split takes effect on August 31 for shareholders of record on Aug.
-24. The stock split happens automatically in your account and United Stock Brokers does not charge a fee for this type of a stock split.
+The split takes effect on August 31 for shareholders of record on August 24.
+The stock split happens automatically in your account, and United Stock Brokers does not charge a fee for this type of stock split.

-If you own shares of AAPL before Market open on August 31 you will receive four shares for every one you hold, and the stock price will be decreased to one-fourth of its value.
-For example, if you hold 100 shares of AAPL trading at $400 per share, after the split you will own 400 shares valued at $100 per share.
-Same as it, if you own one options call with a strike price of $400, after the split you would own four contracts controlling 100 shares each, at a $100 strike price.
+If you own shares of AAPL before the Market opens on August 31, you will receive four shares for everyone you hold, and the stock price will be decreased to one-fourth of its value.
+For example, if you hold 100 shares of AAPL trading at $400 per share, you will own 400 shares valued at $100 per share after the split.
+Same as it, if you own one option call with a strike price of $400, you would own four contracts controlling 100 shares each at a $100 strike price after the split.

-Another example: If on August 26 you buy 100 shares (and hold them through the open on August 31st) at $400 per share, you will pay $40,000.
+Another example: If on August 26 you buy 100 shares (and hold them through the open on August 31) at $400 per share,you will pay $40,000.
 You will receive 300 additional shares after the stock split, and the price will be reduced to the post-split price.

-A stock split is a type of corporate action that occurs when a company’s board of directors decides to divide the company’s outstanding shares into a larger or smaller number of shares.
+A stock split is a type of corporate action that occurs when a company’s board of directors divides the company’s outstanding shares into a larger or smaller number of shares.

-Splits are a change in the number of outstanding shares of a company’s stock without a change in shareholders’ ownership percentage in the company.
-For example, with a 2:1 split, a client will receive 2 shares for each share owned prior to and through the open on the security’s split ex-dividend date.
+Splits are a change in the number of outstanding shares of a company’s stock without a change in shareholders’ ownership percentage.
+For example, with a 2:1 split, a client will receive 2 shares for each share owned before and through the open on the security’s split ex-dividend date.

 There are two types of stock splits:

 Forward splits are the division of the outstanding shares of a corporation into a larger number of shares.
-For example, in a three-for-one stock split (3:1), each old share is now equal to three shares.
+For example, in a three-for-one stock split (3:1), each old share is now equal tothree shares.
 The price per share would also go down.
-In this example, if the pre-split share was worth $9, the post-split share would be worth $3.
+In this example, if the pre-split share were worth $9, the post-split share would be worth $3.
 Mostly, splits must be voted by directors and approved by shareholders.

-Reverse splits is a decrease in the number of outstanding shares.
+Reverse splits are a decrease in the number of outstanding shares.
 For example, if you had 300 shares of XYZ and there was a one-to-three reverse split (1:3), your old 300 shares would now be equal to 100 shares.
 The price of each new share would also be worth more.
-If the pre-split share was worth $2, the post-split share would be worth $6.
+If the pre-split share were worth $2, the post-split share would be worth $6.

-When you hold a short position on a stock that has a forward split, the shares will be debited from (NOT credited to) your account.
+When you hold a short position on a forward split stock, the shares will be debited from (NOT credited to) your account.
 Essentially, your short position is increased due to the split.

 Fractional Shares: USB does not credit or debit fractional shares for stocks.
 If you receive a fractional share from a split, it will be liquidated and credited as cash to your account.
-Cash in lieu of fractional shares is often paid after the split shares are paid.
+Cash instead of fractional shares is often paid after the split shares are paid.